bsg-dojo/bitcoin-ninja-API/README.md

 ## Open Source Python Bitcoin library &amp; Dojo.

-Implements the most relevant APIs: bitcoind RPCs, Bitcoin Improvement Proposals (BIPs) and helper functions in python, so you can build your python application.
+Implements the most relevant APIs: bitcoind RPCs, Bitcoin Improvement Proposals (BIPs) and helper functions in python, so you can build your bitcoin python applications.

-It also implements a REST interface of the same set of APIs using Flask to be able to use them for web or mobile.
+It also implements a REST interface of some of the same set of APIs using Flask to be able to use them for web or mobile.

 ### WARNING: alpha and WIP version,please ONLY use on regtest never use it on your mainnet node.